mongodb/mongo-python-driver/CONTRIBUTING.rst

     - Small blurb on why this is needed.
 The JIRA task should have the more in-depth description, but this should still, at a high level, give anyone looking an understanding of why the PR has been checked in.

 - **Changes in this PR**
     - The explicit code changes that this PR is introducing.
 This should be more specific than just the task name.
-(Unless the task name is very clear)
+(Unless the task name is very clear).

 - **Test Plan**
     - Everything needs a test description.
 Describe what you did to validate your changes actually worked; if you did nothing, then document you did not test it.
-Aim to make these steps reproducible by other engineers, specifically with your primary reviewer in mind
+Aim to make these steps reproducible by other engineers, specifically with your primary reviewer in mind.

 - **Screenshots**
     - Any images that provide more context to the PR.
 Usually, these just coincide with the test plan.